nythonore/nythonore/README.md

 Having worked on different projects helped me to adapt to the changes quickly and made me a mature team worker.
 I am able to work well both in a team environment as well as using my own initiative.
 I am able to work well under pressure and adhere to strict deadlines.

 ### Skills
-- HTML & CSS | Bootstrap
+- HTML & CSS | Bootstrap | Figma
 - Javascript (React JS & React Native)
 - Python (Django & Fast API)
-- Database (Mysql & Postgresql)
+- Database (Mysql & Postgresql & Redis)
 - Devops (Git & Docker & Kubernetes)
 - Github | Vscode